wenewzhang/mixin_labs-php-bot/README4.md

   print_r("USDT wallet balance is :".$asset_info["balance"]."\n");
 ```
 #### Read market price
-How to check the coin's price? you need know which is the base coin,
-for example, if you want buy Bitcoin and sell USDT, the USDT is the base coin, Also,
-if you want buy USDT and sell Bitcoin, the Bitcoin is the base coin, source code like below.
+How to check the coin's price?
+You need understand what is the base coin.
+If you want buy Bitcoin and sell USDT, the USDT is the base coin.
+If you want buy USDT and sell Bitcoin, the Bitcoin is the base coin.
 ```php
 function getExchangeCoins($base_coin) :string {
   $client = new GuzzleHttp\Client();